PierreMarchand20/sphinx_cpp_quickstart/docs/source/stl/memory.rst

 Smart pointers
 ~~~~~~~~~~~~~~

-Common issues with pointers appear when a pointer "owns" the variable it points to.
-In other words, it manages the lifetime of the underlying variable.
+Common issues with pointers appear when a pointer "owns" the variable it points to, in other words, when it manages the lifetime of the underlying variable.
 With "raw" pointers as in the :ref:`previous <sec_pointers>` section, you need to allocate manually, give its address to the pointer, and free the memory manually before the end of the program.
 Typical errors are

 - forgetting to free the memory, *memory leaks*,
 - freeing the memory too early, so that the pointer points to nothing, *dangling pointers*.